Course Objectives (4 CE Credits)

 - Moffett P, Moore G. The standard of care: legal history and definitions: the bad and good news.
 West J Emerg Med.
 2011 Feb;12(1):109-12.

 - Drysdale C, Feran K, Friel P, Henderson S, Parker C, Speechley D, Wright S. A Dentist’s Guide to Implantology.
 2012;9-12.
 Retrieved August 29, 2016, from http://www.adi.org.uk/profession/dentist_guide/a-dentists-guide-to-implantology.pdf

 - Kesan, JP, Hayes CM.
-The Law and Policy of Non-Compete Clauses in the United States and Their Implications (October 24, 2011).
+The law and policy of non-compete clauses in the United States and their implications (October 24, 2011).
 COMPARATIVE BUSINESS INNOVATION: A LEGAL BALANCING ACT.
-Marilyn Pittard, ed.
-Edward Elgar Publishing; 2013.
+Marilyn Pittard, editor.
+Cheltenham (UK): Edward Elgar Publishing; 2013.
 Illinois Program in Law, Behavior and Social Science Paper No. LBSS12-10; Illinois Public Law Research Paper No. 11-07.
 Available at SSRN: http://ssrn.com/abstract=1948593

 - Secretary HO.
 Your Rights Under HIPAA.
 2008.
 Retrieved October 18, 2016, from http://www.hhs.gov/hipaa/for-individuals/guidance-materials-for-consumers/